codyryandesign/website/site_guide.md

     - #### GitHub
     ##### Basic version control.
     - #### GitHub Pages (coming soon)
     ##### Implementing GitHub Pages will allow for seamless hosting of project files and generation of a live website on a single platform.
+A preview of this implementation is available at [codyryandesign.github.io/website/](https://codyryandesign.github.io/website/).